What's the Weather Like in Iceland in October?

 If you're into hiking: read about the Laugavegur trail hike.

-Glacier tours are meticulously planned and guided by experienced guides ensuring your safety, making it an unforgettable experience.
+Glacier tours are meticulously planned and guided by experienced guides ensuring your safety, and making it an unforgettable experience.
 One of the top-rated glacier hikes is the Sólheimajökull glacier hike.
 Along with the hike, you get to visit the majestic Seljalandsfoss and Skógafoss waterfalls, exemplifying Iceland's diversified landscape.

 For those in Southeast Iceland, there's an exciting trek on Europe's largest glacier, Vatnajökull.
 It's also possible to visit Svinafellsjokull Glacier.
 Although these ventures seem adventurous, keep note that these hikes require proper hiking gear and strategy, all of which are taken care of by the tour organizers.